-After main lesson, students take skill-based path classes—movement, music, math and foreign language—that extend through the year.
-These classes help students build up skill and discipline over time.
+After main lesson, students take skill-based path classes.
+Whether required (language and mathematics) or elective (movement and music), these classes help students build up skill and discipline over time.

 Languages (Spanish, French, Language Independent Study, EFL)

 In the afternoon, students engage in studies of the arts, including practical arts, visual arts and performing arts.
 These classes are mixed-age, elective and often punctuated by public showings and performances.
 Art inspires students’ discipline and creativity.
 Through practicing arts, students not only learn to create and appreciate beauty, but also become more agile and innovative in their thinking.

-Visual Arts (2D Design, Photography, Figure Drawing, Block/Screen Printing, Stained Glass, Sculpture, Jewelry, Ceramics, Comics)
+Visual Arts — past and current offerings include Photography, Figure Drawing, Block/Screen Printing, Stained Glass, Sculpture, Jewelry, Ceramics, Comics)

-Practical Arts (Carpentry, Agriculture, Computers/Robotics, Auto Mechanics, Woodcraft, Knitting, Sewing, Quilting)
+Practical Arts — past and current offerings include Carpentry, Agriculture, Auto Mechanics, Woodcraft, Knitting, Sewing, Quilting

 YIHS encourages students to follow their passions.
 Students in good academic standing are able to pursue courses of study with the approval their Care Group.
 Students design and evaluate their own class under the tutelage of a mentor.
 Students are required to submit and get approval for proposals through an intensive process.
 The Independent Study process allows YIHS to maintain academic excellence while allowing students to study subjects as varied as Japanese, Survival Skills, Songwriting, Marine Biology, and many more.